Spain to further ease restrictions, won't rush on border opening

 From Monday, bar and restaurant patrons will be allowed to sit inside rather than exclusively on outdoor terraces, while children will be able to play outside at any time of day.

-On Thursday, Tourism Minister Reyes Maroto said land borders would reopen from June 22, though her ministry later walked back on the statement, causing some confusion, as well as criticism in neighbouring Portugal.
+On Thursday, Tourism Minister Reyes Maroto said land borders would reopen from June 22, causing some confusion, as well as criticism in neighbouring Portugal.

 “There has been no change in the government’s position since day one,” government spokeswoman Maria Jesus Montero told a news briefing, referring to the previously announced July 1 date.

-Despite relying heavily on tourism, which generates some 12% of GDP, hard-hit Spain has been reluctant to open its borders without a European Union-wide agreement on defining safe travel.
+Despite relying heavily on tourism, which generates some 12% of GDP, hard-hit Spain has been reluctant to open its borders without a European Union-wide agreement.

-Belgian Interior Minister Pieter De Crem earlier said Spain was an exception to a general willingness among EU and Schengen area countries to reopen internal borders from June 15.
+In a joint letter to the European Commission, Spanish Prime Minister Pedro Sanchez and Italy’s Giuseppe Conte called for a reopening plan based on “common, clear and transparent epidemiological criteria”, also proposing that EU members agree on infection incidence thresholds for third countries.

 In a sign that consumer appetite is beginning to return, data showed bank card spending rose by 16% in May after plunging in April, when industrial output slumped 34% according to a separate data release.

-But in a reminder of the devastation wrought by the virus, Spain fell silent for a minute at midday, marking the end of a 10-day mourning period for the more than 27,000 people who have died.
-There have been more than 258,000 infections.
+But in a reminder of the devastation wrought by the virus, Spain fell silent for a minute at midday, marking the end of a 10-day mourning period for the 27,134 people who have died.
+There have been 240,978 cases of the infection.

 In Madrid, which accounts for about a third of the deaths, reactions to the easing were not universally positive.